Brenda enjoys researching and writing about beautiful antique chairs.

 The Bergère is an early style of upholstered armchair that has enclosed sides.
 The seat is often large, cushioned, and comfortable.
 The shape of the back varies.
 The wooden parts can be left natural, painted, or gilded.

-The Morris chair has a large, deep seat and a high back that is adjustable, which is why it's often considered the predecessor of the modern recliner.
+The Morris chair has a large, deep seat and an adjustable high back, which is why it's often considered the predecessor of the modern recliner.
 It usually has bow arms with slatted sides.
 This chair is named after the influential designer William Morris, and it was first produced by Morris & Co. in the late 1800s.

 Unique Chair Styles